Items filtered by date: November 2019

 The medical term that is known as peripheral arterial disease (PAD) is described as excess fatty deposits in the arteries.
 This condition may inhibit blood supply to the feet, and it may be difficult to walk.
 Patients who are afflicted with PAD may experience a loss of feeling or a tingling sensation in the feet and legs, open sores which do not heal in a timely fashion, and the nails may become brittle.
 There are a variety of reasons why this condition may occur.
 These can consist of smoking, having elevated blood pressure, or being diabetic.
 Painful symptoms may be gradually diminished when gentle stretching techniques are frequently practiced, in addition to implementing healthy eating habits.
 If you are suffering from PAD, it is recommended that you consult with a podiatrist who can help you to manage this ailment.

 Peripheral artery disease can pose a serious risk to your health.
 It can increase the risk of stroke and heart attack.
-If you have symptoms of peripheral artery disease, consult with one of our podiatrists from Princeton Foot & Ankle Associates.
+If you have symptoms of peripheral artery disease, consult with one of our podiatrists from Princeton Foot and Ankle Associates.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Peripheral artery disease (PAD) is when arteries are constricted due to plaque (fatty deposits) build-up.
 This results in less blood flow to the legs and other extremities.
 The main cause of PAD is atherosclerosis, in which plaque builds up in the arteries.